pasmontesinos/pme-kata-business-rules-hexagonal/README.md

 - If the payment is for a physical product, generate a packing slip for shipping.
 - If the payment is for a book, create a duplicate packing slip for the royalty department.
+- If the payment is for a membership, activate that membership.